nick-friedrich/mono-clean/readme.md

+# Clean Monorepo Architecture

 Create a scalable monorepo architecture with pnpm workspaces.
 For the mono repo we will use turborepo.

-Packages: Contain the shared code for the apps.
+#### Packages: Contain the shared code for the apps.

 - `@shared/config-typescript` - Shared TypeScript configurations for all packages and apps
 - `@shared/db-drizzle-pg` - Drizzle ORM for PostgreSQL
-- `@shared/repositories` - Layer that contains the unspecific data access logic
+- `@shared/repositories` - Layer of abstraction for the data access logic, contains the interface and the implementation for the database (for now Postgres with Drizzle and a Mock implementation)
-- `@shared/repositories-drizzle-pg` - Repository layer that contains the data access logic for the PostgreSQL database
+- `@shared/modules` - Layer of abstraction for the business logic, contains the interface and the implementation for the business logic
-- `@shared/repositories-...` - Other repository implementations

-Apps: Contain the code for the apps.
+#### Apps: Contain the code for the apps.

-- `@apps/api-hono` - API layer using Hono
+- `@apps/api-express` - API using Express
-- `@apps/web-react-router-v7` - Web layer using React Router v7